Shotgun Stories: Plot

 The confrontations between the remaining brothers escalate, with Son on one side and John and Stephen Hayes on the other side unwilling to let the matter rest, despite their brother Cleaman's attempts to stop the feud.
 Son and Boy invade their half-brothers' farm and attack Stephen, but are interrupted and hospitalized by the remaining family and other farm workers.
 Annie and Cheryl are left grieving and bewildered by the continued fighting.
 Boy purchases a shotgun and holds Cleaman at gunpoint, but hesitates after seeing the man's sons, and leaves.
 Boy expresses worry that Son will kill himself trying to protect him from the half-brothers.
 He recalls how Son received his scars while protecting him and Kid.

 The second family arms themselves with shotguns on their farm, bracing for a shootout.
 Boy arrives at the farm unarmed and states that he is done fighting, offering a truce.
 The less combative half-brothers force Stephen to accept the truce, but he worries that Son will not hold to the agreement.
-Afterwards, Son awakens from his coma.
-Boy returns to Son, who recuperates from his injuries.
-The movie ends with the beginning of fall, with Cleaman seeing his youngest brother John off to college, Boy coaching again, and Son living at home with Annie and their son, Carter.
+Afterwards, Son falls into a coma, but awakens soon after.
+Boy returns to check on Son, who recuperates from his injuries.
+The movie ends with the beginning of fall, Cleaman seeing his youngest brother John off to college, Boy coaching again, and Son living at home with Annie and their son, Carter.
 The final scene of the movie shows Son and Boy enjoying a peaceful afternoon on the porch with Carter.